aaparella/prompter/README.md

 -s --silent:
 	Only update, do not output results

--n --number:
+-n --nocolor:
+	Display articles without color

+-d --display:
-	Only display specified number of articles
+	Display only the specified number of articles

 -f --feed:
 	URL feed to use, defaults to previous URL